OCT 2019Bi-annual service work

-Roads and Maritime Services carry out work which includes inspecting and testing the electrical, mechanical and hydraulic components and the emergency system of the bridge.
+Roads and Maritime Services will carry out work which includes inspecting and testing the electrical, mechanical and hydraulic components and the emergency system of the bridge from Monday 28 October.

 Lake Macquarie is the largest saltwater lake in Australia and four times the size of Sydney Harbour.
 It plays an important role in the region for diving, boating, leisure and tourism activities.